 Hi all.
 Been a while since I’ve done one of these.
 Thanks for continuing to subscribe!
 And if you’d like this post in cringe Youtube video form, check out:

-1. Null-Conditional Assignment (?=
+1. Null-Conditional Assignment (?=)

 We've all written this boilerplate code a thousand times.
-You have a nullable object, and you only want to assign a value to one of its properties if the object itself isn't null
+You have a nullable object, and you only want to assign a value to one of its properties if the object itself isn't null.

-You had to perform an explicit null check.
+In C# 13, you had to perform an explicit null check.

 public class Channel